-Norfolk and Waveney STP Dementia Pathway development
+Norfolk and Waveney STP dementia pathway development

 Multi-channel involvement to inform integrated care pathway.

-The Purpose
+The purpose:

-The reason for the work was the need to create a new Dementia pathway across the area covered by Norfolk and Waveney STP (a multi-agency Sustainability and Transformation Partnership serving a population of about 1 million people) by the end of March 2019 , working collaboratively with whole system, and with people living with dementia and carers at the centre of the process.
+To develop a new dementia pathway across the area served by the Norfolk and Waveney STP (a multi-agency Sustainability and Transformation Partnership covering a population of approximately 1 million people) by the end of March 2019.

 Preparation